 Maki Skabatso, teaches Grade 1s at Kopanelang Thuto and Taaibos Primary.
-This bubbly 28-year-old won first prize for mathematics when she was in Grade 7, a fact which inspires her to ensure that her learners love – and understand! – maths as much as she did.
+This bubbly 28-year-old won first prize for mathematics when she was in Grade 7!
+This fact inspires her help the learners in her care to love – and understand! – maths as much as she did.

 Maki loves giving one-on-one sessions to the learners who need it most, but overcrowded classrooms don’t allow this much.
 “That’s been frustrating this year, but learning to speak Afrikaans and build good tutor-learner relationships made me very happy!” she said.
 “I’m so glad about the learners who passed well.”
 She enjoys having colleagues who are eager to share their knowledge.
 “It’s really amazing being able to help each other out,” she said.

 Mosa Letsie has the Grade 1 to 3 Malakabeng Primary learners under her wing.
 A final year B. Ed student, she spoke about the importance of patience.
-“Watching a child who can’t count at the beginning of year acquire that skill by April is priceless!”
+“It’s priceless to watch how a child who can’t count at the beginning of year, can acquire that skill by April!”

 Like Maki, Mosa enjoys teamwork with her JumpStart colleagues.
 “Personally, I learned that straight talk doesn’t break a friendship.
-Talking about difficulties has led us to where we are today.”
-She was very glad to hear that she’s doing a good job and that they enjoy being on the JumpStart programme.
+Discussing difficulties has led us to where we are today.”
+She was very glad to hear that she’s doing a good job.
+She enjoys the camaraderie of her colleagues, who enjoy being on the JumpStart programme.

-The learners she works with come from different socio-economic backgrounds.
-“Yet they all need someone who loves children, who’ll go all out to give them support.
+She works with learners coming from a variety of socio-economic backgrounds.
+“Yet,” she says, “they all need someone who loves children.
+They need an adult who’ll go all out to support them.
 This gives my kids hope, so that’s what I’m doing!”

-Thomo congratulated all the tutors in the group who juggle the challenges of family, study and work.
+Thomo congratulated all the Sasolburg tutors who juggle the challenges of family, study and work.
 “Education brings education,” he said.
 “When you teach a child, you don’t fill a pot; you light a fire.
 So, too, by opening your own books every night, you keep the flames of learning alight.”